Mafuleka-Khethelo/Mafuleka-Khethelo/README.md

 <div align="center">

+## Building the future through Artificial Intelligence, research, and software engineering.

-## "Building the future, one line of code and one research paper at a time."
+### Every line of code is a step toward innovation.

 </div>